Reem-Adell/Arabic-Legal-AI-Assistant_Multi-Agent-system/README.md

 | `Labor_Law.pdf` | 2025 Egyptian Labor Law |
 | `Indexsheet.csv` | Legal index: maps topics/keywords to law name, part, and article range — used for query routing before retrieval |

-The notebook also supports swapping the CSV index for a live Google Sheet via a `USE_GOOGLE_SHEET` flag, for teams that want to update the index without touching code.

 ## Notable engineering challenges solved

 Egyptian legal PDFs turned out to have several quirks that broke naive parsing —